arashkaffamanesh/practical-kubernetes-problems/README.md

 [The Golden Kubernetes Tooling and Helpers list](http://bit.ly/kubernetes-tooling-list)

 We can use any Kubernetes cluster (> 1.14) on our local machine or in the cloud.
-For online trainings we recommend to have either k3s installed with k3d, use Kind, Docker for Desktop or a near to production k3s or rke cluster on your local machine with MetalLB for load balancing (nice to have).
+For online trainings we recommend to have either k3s installed with k3d, use Kind, Docker for Desktop or a near-to-production k3s or rke cluster on your local machine with MetalLB for load balancing (nice to have).
 We recommend to have k3s running in multipass VMs on your machine.

 [K3S with MetalLB on Multipass VMs](https://blog.kubernauts.io/k3s-with-metallb-on-multipass-vms-ac2b37298589)